 Slate Payments is a built-in payment processor that can be used instead of integrating Slate with an external processor.

-This article provides information and instructions on the operation of Slate Payments, and is intended primarily for Slate Captains who may be managing the process inside Slate.
+This article provides information and instructions on the operation of Slate Payments, and is intended primarily for Slate Admins who may be managing the process inside Slate.
 We have an additional financial FAQ intended more for the business office.

-No. "Slate Payments" refers specifically to our built-in payment gateway, which uses a processor called Stripe.com.
-You can integrate external processors with Slate, but then you wouldn't be using Slate Payments.
-For general information about collecting payments through Slate, including discussion of external processor integrations see our overview article.
+No. "Slate Payments" refers specifically to our built-in payment gateway, which uses Stripe as the payment processor.
+You can integrate external payment processors to work with Slate, but then you wouldn't be using 'Slate Payments'.
+For general information about collecting payments through Slate, including discussion of external processor integrations (such as Touchnet, CashNet, or Cybersource) see our overview article.

 Sure!
 Slate provides the ability to configure any particular payment gateway so that it only applies to particular payment types, or particular rounds or periods, or both.
 For example, you could use Slate Payments to collect an application fee, but use another payment provider to collect an enrollment deposit.

-Checking account payments take approximately 5-7 business days (that is, weekends and holidays excluded) to complete or "clear."
+Checking account ACH payments take approximately 5-7 business days (that is, weekends and holidays excluded) to complete or "clear."
 During this time, you will see a listing for the payment with a status of "pending," and the listing changes to "received" when the payment completes.

 Please note that we do not recommend using the checking account payment feature to process paper checks internally.
 If you use the account information from a check to make a checking account payment, it will be a separate payment from that account in that amount, and the paper check itself will still be valid, risking a double payment.